 As with all of our Boltmade events, attendees had fun getting hands-on while learning how to use this valuable user experience tool.
 While this blog post provides a quick introduction to card sorting, Yang Chen wrote a much more in depth post on Boltmade’s blog, which you can read fully here.

 We hope to see you at our next lunch and learn of the term, which will also consequently be our term end party.
-Join us for BBQ, Beer, & Bots!
-Register now as tickets are going fast!
+Join us for BBQ, Beer, & Bots! as tickets are going fast!